BalliAsghar/mailsy-alfred/README.md

 Type `gen` to generate a new email address.
 Hit `Enter` to copy the address to your clipboard.

-Type `mail` to see all the emails you have have received.
+Type `mail` to see all the emails you have received.
 Hit `Enter` to open the specified email in your default browser.

 Type `del` to delete the email account.